Abbasa, Iran

-Abbasa (عباسا) (Note: Also romanized as ‘Abbāsā) is a village in Natel Kenar-e Olya Rural District of the Central District of Nur County, Mazandaran province, Iran.
+Abbasa (عباسا) (Note: Also romanized as ‘Abbāsā) is a village in Natel Kenar-e Olya Rural District of the Central District in Nur County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,380 in 562 households.
 The following census in 2011 counted 2,553 people in 711 households.
-The 2016 census measured the population of the village as 2,685 people in 813 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,685 people in 813 households, the most populous in its rural district.